-A business that has a physical presence and operates from a permanently staffed address within the boundaries of the Lithgow City Council Local Government Area (LGA) for a minimum period of twelve (12) months before submitting the quotation or tender.
+A business that has a physical presence and operates from a permanently staffed address within the boundaries of the Lithgow City Council Local Government Area (LGA).
 Council reserves the right however to exclude a pop up shop or basic shop front from qualifying as a local supplier.